Creighton freshman Nembhard out for season with wrist injury

 - Ryan NembhardAmerican basketball player

-OMAHA, Neb.
-(AP) Creighton freshman Ryan Nembhard will miss the rest of the season after injuring his right wrist during the win at St. John's, the school announced Thursday.
+OMAHA, Neb. – Creighton freshman Ryan Nembhard will miss the rest of the season after injuring his right wrist during the win at St. John’s, the school announced Thursday.

 Nembhard was hurt when he collided with St. John’s Posh Alexander during the Bluejays’ 81-78 win Wednesday night.
 Nembhard will require surgery.